Fifth-Year Master’s Degree Program: BA/MA in Philosophy

 - One MA year: Graduate Writing and Pedagogy Seminars in the Fall plus four to five 100 or 200 level Philosophy courses over the course of the year.

 Interested students should apply in Fall of their junior year.
 In exceptional cases we will consider students applying in their senior year.
-For application deadlines, please see the Graduate School of Arts and Sciences' Combined Degree information.
-Interested students are invited to apply through the Graduate School of Arts and Sciences.
+For application deadlines, please see the Graduate School of Arts and Sciences' Fifth-Year Master's Degree information.
 We recommend that at least one of the two letters of support come from a member of the department.